apache/spark/docs/web-ui.md

 for troubleshooting the streaming application.

 ## JDBC/ODBC Server Tab
-We can see this tab when Spark is running as a [distributed sql engine](sql-distributed-sql-engine.html) and shows information about sessions and sql jobs submitted.
+We can see this tab when Spark is running as a [distributed SQL engine](sql-distributed-sql-engine.html) and shows information about sessions and SQL jobs submitted.

 At the beginning of the page is the server start time.